Haida Gwaii and the Canadian West Coast - June 24 - July 8, 2026

 Visit a salmon hatchery and learn about this keystone species of wildlife.
 Get impressed by the force of water when crossing the suspension bridge at Elk Falls.
 Visit the Campbell River museum and learn about indigenous culture, logging and fishing and watch evidence of history’s largest conventional explosion that took place near Campbell River.

-July 1 is Canada day and you will celebrate with the locals.
+June 24 tour: July 1 is Canada day and you will celebrate with the locals.
 Come out to the peer and watch the town’s fireworks and live music from local bands!

 Inclusions: